Fast DAQ system with image rejection for axion dark matter searches: Introduction

 The axion haloscope search by Sikivie~\cite{sikivie} is the most sensitive axion dark matter search method to date.
 By employing a microwave resonant cavity, the axion signal power will resonate if the axion mass $m_a$ matches the resonant frequency of the cavity mode $\nu$, $m_a=h\nu/c^2$.
 Without knowing the axion mass, it is therefore obligatory for axion haloscope searches to be able to scan the resonant frequencies corresponding to possible axion masses.
 Accordingly, the scanning rate~\cite{scanrate} for a target signal to noise ratio ${\rm SNR_{target}}$

 is usually referred to as the figure of merit in axion haloscope searches.
 In Eq.~(\ref{EQ:RSCAN}), $P^{a\gamma\gamma}_a$ is the axion signal power proportional to $g^2_{a\gamma\gamma}B^2 VC Q_L$~\cite{sikivie, scanrate}, where $g_{a\gamma\gamma}$ is the axion-photon coupling strength, $B$ is the static magnetic field provided by magnets in the axion haloscopes, $V$ is the cavity volume, $C$ is the form factor representing the overlap between the electric field of the cavity mode and the static magnetic field whose general definition can be found in Ref.~\cite{EMFF_BRKO}, and $Q_L$ is the loaded quality factor of the cavity mode. $P_n$ is the noise power proportional to the noise temperature $T_n$ and the axion signal window $b_a$. $\epsilon_{\rm SNR}$ is the reconstruction efficiency of the SNR in the axion haloscope search analysis procedures~\cite{Anal-JHEP} and $\epsilon_{\rm DAQ}$ the DAQ efficiency.
 Although there was no explicit $\epsilon_{\rm DAQ}$ in Ref.~\cite{scanrate} or in our previous publication~\cite{Anal-JHEP}, the DAQ efficiency is in practice very significant to the scanning rate, e.g., it was 47\% with the spectrum analyzer R\&S$^{ \circledR}$FSV4~\cite{RSH} in the CAPP-8TB experiment~\cite{CAPP-8TB-NIM}.
-In this work, we have realized a practical DAQ efficiency of about 100\% using a fast digitizer, in a continuing effort following our previous study~\cite{Anal-JHEP} to improve the scanning rate, where the DAQ also includes online FFTs and writing the outputs to disk.
+By doubling the $\epsilon_{\rm DAQ}$, the speed of our axion haloscope searches will be boosted by a factor of two.
+In this work, we have realized a practical DAQ efficiency of greater than 99\% using a fast digitizer, in a continuing effort following our previous study~\cite{Anal-JHEP} to improve the scanning rate, where the DAQ process also includes online FFTs and writing the outputs to disk.